LapCI ry in English

 p.
 045 8590 888

 In Finland there is a unique model to fund associations which work for social and healthcare issues.
-Funding Centre for Social Welfare and Health Organisations (STEA) offers adult players entertaining games at many locations, Casino Helsinki and online.
-The profits from games are channelled to associations.
+Funding Centre for Social Welfare and Health Organisations (STEA) offers entertaining games at many locations, Casino Helsinki and online.
+The profits from games are channelled to associations in the social and health care sectors.
 These associations are hundreds in number and they employ tens of thousands of people.
 The fund allocation is guided by the Ministry of Social Affairs and Health.
-STEA funded LapCI ry with 117 000 euros this year 2018.
+In 2018, STEA funded LapCI ry with 117 000 euros.